adripfi/sensor-fusion-imu/README.md

 based on measurements of two IMUs mounted on a robotic arm performing a drawing motion in the x-y plane.

-# General
-This repo includes the main implementation that was written in MATLAB (in accordance with the project’s requirements).
-In addition, there is also a 9D EKF implementation in Python.

 # Results